Completed research

 Funding: Joint Programming Initiative Urban Europe

-Funding amount: € 1,387.042,-
+Funding amount: €1,387,042 Duration:

-Duration: 03/2016 - 03/2019
+03/2016 – 03/2019

 Lead partner: Maastricht University

-Project management: Petra Wlasak,MA MSc PhD
+Project leader: Mag.a Petra Wlasak, MA MSc PhD

-Description: The research focussed on so-called "living labs", which are a promising tool for tackling current challenges and integrating the interests of citizens, politicians and administrators into urban development on an equal footing.
-Through participatory dialogue between as many stakeholders as possible, the intellectual, creative and social potential of the people of a city is to be bundled and exploited in joint learning processes.
-While there are numerous positive experiences with living labs, there are also weaknesses, such as the non-involvement of certain social groups in the planning phase or unsatisfactory implementation of the ideas developed on a larger scale.
-The aim of the SmarterLabs project was to analyse these potential problems on the basis of specific transport projects in the partner cities and to make the Living Lab concept "smarter" and refine it by developing guidelines.
-Experience was gained from Bellinzona, Brussels, Maastricht and Graz.
-Three test workshops in Santander, Istanbul and Helsinki also evaluated the applicability in different regional contexts.
-All project results are available on theSmarterLabs websiteor are available for download.
+Description: The research focused on so-called ‘Living Labs’, which represent a promising tool for addressing current challenges and integrating the interests of citizens, politicians and the administration on an equal footing into urban development.
+Through participatory dialogue involving as many stakeholders as possible, the intellectual, creative and social potential of a city’s inhabitants is to be pooled and harnessed through shared learning processes.
+Whilst there are numerous positive experiences with Living Labs, weaknesses are also evident, such as the failure to involve certain social groups in the planning phase or the unsatisfactory implementation of the developed ideas on a larger scale.
+The aim of the SmarterLabs project was to analyse these potential problems using specific transport projects in the partner cities and to make the Living Labs concept ‘smarter’ or refine it by developing guidelines.
+Insights were drawn from Bellinzona, Brussels, Maastricht and Graz.
+Through three pilot workshops in Santander, Istanbul and Helsinki, the applicability was further evaluated in regionally diverse contexts.
+All project results are available on the SmarterLabs website and can be downloaded.

 Funding: Joint Programming Initiative Urban Europe

-Funding amount: € 1,367.066,-
+Funding amount: €1,367,066 Duration:

-Duration: 09/2014 - 08/2017
+09/2014 – 08/2017

 Lead partner: Maastricht University

-Cooperation partners: City of Maastricht; University of Lund; University of Malmö; City of Malmö; University of Graz - RCE Graz-Styria; City of Graz; City of Leoben; City of Antwerp; Pantopicon Antwerp
+Partners: City of Maastricht; University of Lund; University of Malmö; City of Malmö; University of Graz – RCE Graz-Styria; City of Graz; City of Leoben; City of Antwerp; Pantopicon Antwerp

-Project management and contact person: Univ.Prof.
-Dr Friedrich M. Zimmermann
+Project leader and contact person: Prof. Dr Friedrich M. Zimmermann

-Funding: EU-Tempus IV-6th call for proposals: Joint Projects
+Funding: EU Tempus IV – 6th call for proposals: Joint Projects

-Funding amount: € 968.205.72
+Funding amount: €968,205.72

 Lead partner: RCE Graz-Styria/University of Graz

-Cooperation partners: EU: BOKU Vienna (Austria), Leuphana University Lüneburg (Germany), University of Limerick (Ireland); Albania: European University (Tirana), Polis University (Kashar), Aleksander Moisiu University (Durres), Agricultural University of Tirana, Centre for Comparative and International Studies (Tirana); Kosovo: Universum College (Prishtina), University Haxhi Zeka (Peje), Riinvest College (Prishtina), Institute for Development Policy (Prishtina)
+Partners: EU: BOKU Vienna (Austria), Leuphana University Lüneburg (Germany), University of Limerick (Ireland); Albania: European University (Tirana), Polis University (Kashar), Aleksander Moisiu University (Durres), Agricultural University of Tirana, Centre for Comparative and International Studies (Tirana); Kosovo: Universum College (Prishtina), University Haxhi Zeka (Peje), Riinvest College (Prishtina), Institute for Development Policy (Prishtina)

 Funding: EU ERASMUS Academic Networks